-Since kids start using computers in their schoolwork and for entertainment from a very young age, it’s important to help them understand the basic parts of a computer.
-Learning the names and basic functions of computer components will empower new and young technology users to communicate effectively with others about the tasks they are using a computer to perform.
+No matter a person's age, it’s important to understand the basic parts of a computer.
+Learning the names and functions of these seven main computer components will help new and young technology users to communicate effectively with others about the tasks they are using a computer to perform.

 7 Basic Parts of a Computer and What They Do